OUR PRIVACY PROMISE

 Purchases and order management

-Where your personal data are collected during the purchase process made on L’Oréal website/apps or in store.
+Where your personal data are collected during the purchase process made on L’Oréal website/apps, in store or on voice assistant platforms.

 Where your personal data are collected by cookies or similar technologies (“cookies”*) when you browse L’Oréal website/apps or on third-party website/apps where we have cookies.